 Deceased judgment debtor

-If a judgment has been obtained and a writ of control (previously known as a writ of fi fa) issued against a debtor before their death, then the judgment and writ are valid and execution may take place.
-This is normally achieved through the seizure of goods held by the executor on behalf of the estate.
-These are then sold at auction or by private treaty.
+If a judgment has been obtained and a writ of control issued against a debtor before their death, then the judgment and writ are valid and execution may take place.
+This is normally achieved through taking control of goods held by the executor on behalf of the estate.
+These are then sold at auction.
 If more money is raised than is required to satisfy the judgment debt, interest, court fees and execution costs, then the balance is returned to the deceased’s estate.

 If the creditor wishes to issue proceedings against a debtor who is already deceased, the court’s prior permission is required before a warrant of execution or writ of control can be issued.